Podcast transcript

 PENNY: Goodness, this is the part that confuses me.
 It’s the one that doesn’t build interest or something.
 Yeah, it’s that one.

 ALEX: Okay, so that’s good then.
-Cuz if it built interest, I’m not sure if that that would change.
+Cuz if it built interest, I’m not sure if that would change.
 That’s probably subsidized, correct Pete?

 PETE: Yeah.